-At December 31, 2017, the fair value of current portion of the investment, RSU and DSU liability was determined using Level 1 inputs, the fair value of derivatives and PSUs was determined using Level 2 inputs and the fair value of the long-term portion of the investment restricted by escrow conditions was determined using Level 3 inputs.
+At December 31, 2018, the fair value of current portion of the investment, DSU liability was determined using Level 1 inputs, the fair value of derivatives and PSUs was determined using Level 2 inputs and the fair value of the long-term portion of the investment restricted by escrow conditions was determined using Level 3 inputs.
 The table below presents a roll-forward of the long-term portion of the investment:

-Y ear Ended L)ecer nber 31,
+Y ear Ended I December 31,

-(Thousands of U.S. Dollars) 2017 2016
+(Thousands of U.S. Dollars) 2018 2017

-Opening balance \$ \$
+Opening balance \$ 19,147 \$

 Acquisition 19,091

+Transfer from long-term (Level 3) to current (Level 1) (10,522)

-Unrealized gain on valuation 56
+Unrealized gain on valuation 846 56

+Unrealized loss on foreign exchange (760)

-Closing balance \$ 19,147 \$
+Closing balance \$ 8,711 \$ 19,147

 The Company uses available market data and valuation methodologies to estimate the fair value of debt.
 The fair value of debt is the estimated amount the Company would have to pay a third party to assume the debt, including a credit spread for the difference between the issue rate and the period end market rate.
 The credit spread is the Company's default or repayment risk.
-The credit spread (premium or discount) is determined by comparing the Company's Convertible Notes and revolving credit facility to new issuances (secured and unsecured) and secondary trades of similar size and credit statistics for both public and private debt.
-The disclosure in the paragraph above regarding the fair value of the Company's revolving credit facility was determined using an income approach using Level 3 inputs.
-The disclosure in the paragraph above regarding the fair value of the Convertible Notes was determined using Level 2 inputs based on the indicative pricing published by certain investment banks or trading levels of the Convertible Notes, which are not listed on any securities exchange or quoted on an inter-dealer automated quotation system.
-The disclosure in the paragraph above regarding the fair value of cash and cash equivalents and restricted cash and cash equivalents was based on Level 1 inputs.
+The credit spread (premium or discount) is determined by comparing the Company's Senior Notes, Convertible Notes and revolving credit facility to new issuances (secured and unsecured) and secondary trades of similar size and credit statistics for both public and private debt.
+The disclosure above regarding the fair value of the Convertible Notes was determined using Level 2 inputs based on the indicative pricing published by certain third-party services or trading levels of the Convertible Notes, which are not listed on any securities exchange or quoted on an inter-dealer automated quotation system.
+The disclosure in the paragraph above regarding the fair value of cash and restricted cash and cash equivalents, revolving credit facility and Senior Notes was based on Level 1 inputs.